 Our Grocery Shop This Week

-The final week of August grocery game challenge was a no-shop week for us as we have plenty of food in the house.
+The final week of the August grocery game challenge was a no-shop week for us as we had plenty of food in the house.

 - Stockpile budget used this month: $23.88